TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

-:func:`enumerate(iter, start=0) <enumerate>` counts off the elements in the iterable returning 2-tuples containing the count (from *start*) and each element. ::
+:func:`enumerate(iter, start=0) <enumerate>` counts off the elements in the iterable returning 2-tuples containing the count (kutoka *start*) and each element. ::

     >>> for item in enumerate(['subject', 'verb', 'object']):